 2. Driving the audience

 At the time when Amazon started, they already had several powerful competitors, like Barnes and Noble and Books.com.
-It was like crazy to try surpassing them.
+It was crazy to try surpassing them.
 But nothing was impossible for Jeff Bezos.
 His young company had a simple website with few features, no inventory, little budget, and a small team.
 Jeff did many routine tasks, like packaging the orders, by himself.

 The main goal was to by all means drive more and more customers.
 That’s why Amazon gave huge discounts on books and delivery and almost did not get revenue for the first few years.
 The Everything Store by Brad Stone describes many extraordinary solutions used by Amazon for trying their best to acquire and retain customers on the platform in its early days: